MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/permissions.md

 ## Library roles and permissions

 Permissions for library artifacts, such as variable groups and secure files, are managed by roles.
 You use a variable group to store values that you want to make available across multiple build and release pipelines.
-You [define and manage variable groups](../library/variable-groups.md) and [secure files](../library/secure-files.md) in the **Library** tab of the **Pipelines** hub.
+You [define and manage variable groups](../library/variable-groups.md) and [secure files](../library/secure-files.md) in the **Library** tab if **Azure Pipelines**.

 [!INCLUDE [temp](../../organizations/security/_shared/library-roles.md)]